My name is James Todman. I have been working in horticulture for over 15 years, and now specialise in topiary and creative clipping.

 I am also keen to promote the benefits of clipping for mental health – an important issue for many during these difficult times.

-As a member of the European Boxwood and Topiary Society, I contribute to their annual magazine Topiarius, as well as writing articles about topiary for other trade publications and specialist magazines.
+As freelance writer, I am a regular contributor to the annual magazine of the European Boxwood and Topiary Society (Topiarius) I also write articles about topiary and creative clipping for trade publications and specialist magazines.

 I am fortunate to have been featured in magazines such as House and Gardens (July/ August 2020) profiling my work as a topiarist.

 Most of my work is based near my home in a village on the Gloucestershire/ Worcestershire border.
 If you would like to know more about what I do then please email at firstname.lastname@example.org